mikebronfman/oomi-front-end/README.md

 Oomi Front-End
 =====================================

 I basically built a starting point for a front end of a ruby application for Oomi.
+It's pretty cool.
 We're using Foundation 4 as a framework for design, with *some* of the styles from the previous version, at least what I could salvage.

 #### Tools (read the docs, trust me)